symphonysa/ResearchBot/README.md

             "cashtags": ["aapl"]
         }

+##### Add an entry to the SectorUser table

+Purpose: Add a user to a Sector

+POST "http://localhost:7075/research/article" with the following JSON body

+        {
+            "sector":"autos",
+            "userEmail":"user@company.com"
+        }

+##### Add an entry to the ResearchInterest table for a sector

+Purpose: Declare the interest of a sector in a Symphony entity

+POST "http://localhost:7075/research/interest" with the following JSON body

+        {
+           "entity": "autos",
+           "type":"hashtag",
+           "sector": "autos"
+        }

-Note: this feature gives programmatic access to other applications to send messages using your bot credentials, implement authentication according to you internal standards.
+Note: this features gives programmatic access to other applications to send messages using your bot credentials, implement authentication according to you internal standards.

 ### Want more info?
 Contact Symphony Platform Solutions Team